thindil/steamsky/bin/doc/MODDING.md

   Craft, recipe index (from *recipes* directory), Type or ShowType (from *items* directory).
 For Mission, missions types: Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport passengers missions.
+For Kill, enemy fraction name: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 - Multiplier: Optional parameter, multiplier for amount of game points earned by finishing this goal.
 Default value is 1, which mean goal give Amount of points for finish it.